elolaine/HOPMA/README.md

 ## Installation

 ### Ready-to-use singularity image:
-The fastest way to install HOPMA is to download its Singularity image **hopma.sif**.
+The fastest way to install HOPMA is to download its Singularity image [hopma.sif](https://files.inria.fr/NanoDFiles/Website/Software/NOLB/hopma.sif).
 To use the tool, simply type:
 ```
 ./hopma.sif 1dap B